MethodsAndPractices/vsteam/.docs/Add-VSTeamProject.md

 ### -ProcessTemplate

 The name of the process template to use for the project.
-The acceptable values for this parameter are:

-- Agile
-- Scrum
-- CMMI
+You can tab complete from a list of available projects.

 ```yaml
 Type: String